Updated: May 7, 2020

-This strength training workout for runners is a great addition to any training plan.
+This strength training workout is a great addition to any running training plan.

 While it may be tempting to skip the extra workouts in your training plan after completing your weekly mileage, doing so may quickly result in both physical and mental burnout – not to mention an injury that may take you off your feet for weeks.